Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Microsoft rolls out new Patch Tuesday updates on the second Tuesday of each month.
-The next Patch Tuesday Update is expected to arrive on December 10, 2019.
+The next Patch Tuesday Update is expected to arrive on June 8, 2021.

 We already answered this question in this quick guide.
-Do check it out to learn more on the mechanisms behind Patch Tuesday.
+Do check it out to learn more about the mechanisms behind Patch Tuesday.

-- What is the bandwidth impact of Patch Tuesday?
 When actively downloading updates, you may experience slow connection issues on your Windows 10 computer.
 This happens especially when updating multiple PCs at the same time.
-The solution is to distribute the updates locally via WSUS.
-This means downloading the updates from Microsoft Servers.
-Then, your Windows 10 computers can share the updates in a peer-to-peer manner over the local network resulting in a faster update process.

 Patch Tuesday Troubleshooting

 Oftentimes, Patch Tuesday updates trigger various errors on Windows computers.
 These may range from minor glitches to technical issues that may render your computer unusable.

 We covered extensively Patch Tuesday issues we compiled hundreds of troubleshooting guides to help you solve these problems quickly.